📚 Guide to Using Our Matrix Calculator

 1. Do not select the Linear System checkbox.

-2. Set the number of columns to be greater than the number of rows (m).
+2. Set the number of columns such that it is greater than m (the number of rows).

 3. Fill each additional column (after the mth column) with the right-hand side (RHS) of the corresponding system.